 Parren J. Mitchell Public Service Scholarship - Nursing:

-Recipients must be employed as a nurse in a Maryland licensed hospital, adult day care center, nursing home, public health agency, home health agency, an eligible institution of postsecondary education that awards nursing degrees or diplomas, or other organization authorized by the Secretary of Health and Mental Hygiene (employment as a nurse at a health maintenance organization (HMO) or a physician’s private office does not meet the service requirement).
+Recipients must be employed as a nurse in a Maryland licensed hospital, adult day care center, nursing home, public health agency, home health agency, an eligible institution of postsecondary education that awards nursing degrees or diplomas, or other organization authorized by the Department of Health Secretary (employment as a nurse at a health maintenance organization (HMO) or a physician’s private office does not meet the service requirement).

 Major/Service Area E: